charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 Explore these by navigating to **[Project] » Project Settings » Inbound Filters**.
 Commonly-set filters are discussed here for your quick reference.
 For additional information and examples, see [Inbound Data Filters in our guide to Manage Your Event Stream]({%- link _documentation/accounts/quotas/manage-event-stream-guide.md -%}#inbound-data-filters).
 Commonly-set filters include:

-*IP Blocklist.* If you have a rogue client, Sentry supports blocking an IP from sending data.
+*IP Blacklist.* If you have a rogue client, Sentry supports blocking an IP from sending data.
 Navigate to **[Project] » Project Settings » Inbound Filters** to add the IP addresses (or subnets) to **Filter errors from these IP addresses**.

 *Filter by Release.* If you discover a problematic release causing excessive noise, Sentry supports ignoring all events from that release.
 Navigate to **[Project] » Project Settings » Inbound Filters**, then add the releases to **Filter errors from these releases**.